 Target profits: Due to the longer time frame of open trades, swing traders can potentially earn a larger profit, with up to hundreds of pips per trade between opening and closing of positions.
 Swing traders can capitalize on medium-term trends in the marketplace.

 Position Traders are the guys with the largest capital.
 They can hold trades for up to years depending on their trading strategy.
 Position traders are uncommon with the “regular” crowd, due to the high capital requirements.

-Capital: These traders will experience the extreme ups and downs of the market, and they will need to have enough capital in order to weather the strongest storms.
+Capital: These traders will experience the extreme ups and downs of the market, and they will need to have enough capital to weather the strongest storms.
 This means a larger capital than what most people will usually invest in the market.

-Target profits: All that patience means that position traders often enjoy highest potential payoff.
+Target profits: All that patience means that position traders often enjoy the highest potential payoff.
 Due to the luxury of being able to follow long term trends, these traders can often earn up to thousands of pips per trade.

 About the Author:

 Bwayan Jordison is a gamer, toy collector, and a forex trader.
 He often writes articles to help and educate everyone about the foreign exchange market.
 Read his previous article here: What to Expect as a Forex Trader